 - Up to $1,400 of the credit can be refundable for each qualifying child as the additional child tax credit.

-- In addition, the income threshold at which the child tax credit begins to phase out is increased to $200,000, or $400,000 if married filing jointly.
+- In addition, the income threshold at which the child tax credit begins to phase out is increased to $200,000 if single, or $400,000 if married filing jointly.

 Dependent Tax Credit